 If you choose to self-manage your properties, consider these best practices:

-• Screen Tenants Thoroughly: Conduct background checks, verify income, and check references to ensure you find reliable tenants.
+- Screen Tenants Thoroughly: Conduct background checks, verify income, and check references to confirm you find reliable tenants.

-• Know Your Legal Obligations: Familiarize yourself with NYC landlord-tenant laws to ensure you remain compliant.
+- Know Your Legal Obligations: Familiarize yourself with NYC landlord-tenant laws to stay compliant.
 This includes understanding rent regulations, eviction processes, and tenant rights.

 Understanding Rent Stabilization and Rent Control